sparkfun/SparkFun_MPL3115A2_Particle_Library/README.md

 	    baro.enableEventFlags(); //Necessary register calls to enble temp, baro ansd alt }

-Then you can read verious data like this:
+Then you can read various data like this:

 	  baroTemp = baro.readTempF();//get the temperature in F